 In addition, Mr. Rauschecker worked on two Presidential Inaugurations, providing both management and operational support.
 As Program Manager to the District of Columbia Presidential Inaugural Committee, he ensured planning coordination among all stakeholders.

-Mr. Rauschecker earned a BA in History and German and minored in Philosophy at Georgetown University in 2002.
-During his undergraduate education, Mr. Rauschecker also spent a year studying at the Ludwig-Maximilians-Universitaet in Munich, Germany.
-Mr. Rauschecker earned his Juris Doctor from the University of Maryland School of Law in 2006.
-Mr. Rauschecker is admitted to practice law in the State of Maryland.
+Mr. Rauschecker earned a BA from Georgetown University in 2002.
+Mr. Rauschecker received his JD from the University of Maryland, Francis King Carey School of Law in 2006 and is admitted to practice law in the state of Maryland.

 Mr. Rauschecker has developed and teaches two courses: The “Law and Policy of Cybersecurity” and the “Law and Policy of Cyber Crime.”
 These courses are offered to J.D., LL.M., and Masters of Science in Law (MSL) students.